PavanRangani/docs/docs/prd/communication/note.md

 ## Delete

+If Note has any tasks, then the meeting/notes can’t be deleted.
+On Delete, shows “Delete not Possible” dialog.

-Can be deleted anytime.
-On delete opens delete confirmation dialog
+If Note doesn't have any tasks, On Delete, shows delete confirmation dialog

+## View

+- Shows tasks added for the Notes.
+See this //TODO

 ## Move to another project